Indonesia minister turns himself in for COVID-19 aid graft

 Indonesia minister turns himself in for COVID-19 aid graftNew

-JAKARTA, Indonesia (AP) — Indonesia’s social affairs minister has turned himself in to anti-corruption authorities to face charges of taking bribes related to the government’s COVID-19 pandemic aid distribution.
-Social Affairs Minister Juliari Batubara arrived at the Corruption Eradication Commission’s headquarters in the capital, Jakarta, hours after the commission’s chairman called on him to surrender in a news conference just before midnight Saturday.
-Batubara, who is also a member of the ruling Indonesian Democratic Party of Struggle, made no comment.
-The anti-corruption commission accuses him of receiving at least $1.2 million from two supplier companies through his two subordinates, who were also named as suspects.
-He’s the second Cabinet minister arrested for graft in less than two weeks.
+JAKARTA, Indonesia (AP) — Indonesia’s anti-corruption commission has formally detained the country’s social affairs minister after he surrendered to authorities to face charges of taking bribes related to the government’s COVID-19 aid distribution.
+Social Affairs Minister Juliari Batubara turned himself in to the Corruption Eradication Commission Sunday after the commission’s chairman called on him to surrender at a news conference at around midnight Saturday.
+Batubara, who is also a member of the ruling Indonesian Democratic Party of Struggle, made no comment when arriving at the commission’s headquarters in the capital, Jakarta.
+The anti-corruption commission said Batubara is accused of receiving at least $1.2 million from two supplier companies through his two subordinates, also named as suspects.